gotofritz/gotofritz.github.io/content/blog/2026-09-01-migrating-from-neovim-to-helix/index.md

 I "learned" vi in college, but refused to use it, opting for the much simpler [nano](https://en.wikipedia.org/wiki/GNU_nano).
 Professionally I went for various IDEs as they came in and out of fashion, with Visual Studio Code being the latest (current) one.
 Eventually I noticed that more and more engineers I knew could get quite a lot done with CLI tools, and over the last year I slowly started migrating to neovim, but falling back on VSCode whenever I got stuck.

  I liked the power of neovim, but found getting into it quite a chore.
 The mountain of options are bewilderiung to a beginners.
 The best approach is to start with a distribution that sets things up for you.
-There are plenty of those; I followed [Pawel's advice](https://pawelgrzybek.com/from-helix-to-neovim/) and picked [Kickstart](https://github.com/nvim-lua/kickstart.nvim)
+There are plenty of those; that's right, even the easy option requires choosing between a dozen beginner packages.
+I followed [Pawel's advice](https://pawelgrzybek.com/from-helix-to-neovim/) and picked [Kickstart](https://github.com/nvim-lua/kickstart.nvim)

 ![One Doesn't simply "start using neovim"](./feature.png)